mgao6767/mingze-gao/docs/posts/compute-weekly-return-from-daily-crsp-data/index.md

 ## **CORRECT** ways

+Now let's explore two ways that avoid this mistake.
+Although both generate the same result (there can be a few differences, see the caveat), the second one is much faster.

+### 1. Start with a list of dates (slow version)

 Now we can write some correct code to compute the weekly returns.
 We'll generate a series of Fridays first, then we merge based on the past 5 calendar days.
 This will ensure all trading days with non-missing data will be included in the